In this Mykonos vs Santorini comparison guide we look at the differences between two of the most famous Greek islands.

 Santorini or Mykonos?

-But if you could only pick one of these Cycladic islands, which one would it be?
+In an ideal trip to Greece, you'd get to visit both islands.
+But, if you could only pick one of these Cycladic islands, which one would it be?

 In this guide, I'll compare these two well-known Greek islands so you have a better idea of what Mykonos and Santorini have to offer.